hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Frontdoor Custom Domain.
+Possible values must be between 2 and 260 characters in length, must begin with a letter or number, end with a letter or number and contain only letters, numbers and hyphens.
 Changing this forces a new Frontdoor Custom Domain to be created.

 * `cdn_frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
 Changing this forces a new Frontdoor Profile to be created.